 Situated along the banks of the Vltava River, Prague reigned for centuries over the historic region of Bohemia.
 Unlike many European capitals, the city escaped the ravages of World War II with most of its original Gothic, Baroque, and Renaissance architecture intact.
 So the city is famous for well-preserved castles, medieval squares, historic churches, and one pretty incredible bridge.

 Prague is a dream destination for architecture lovers.
 You could spend days wandering the narrow cobbled lanes that feed into the city’s cultural hub, the expansive medieval Old Town Square.

 Got a little extra time?
 Venture outside the city to discover more charming Czech towns within a 2-hour radius (more on that later!).

-But before we dive into all the wonderful things to do in Prague, let’s take a quick look at when to go, where to stay, and how to get around and a few other frequently asked questions.
+But before we dive into all the wonderful things to do in Prague, let’s take a quick look at when to go, where to stay, how to get around and a few other frequently asked questions.